 Do the ASA actually understand the English language?

 They refer to shit as an expletive.
 Only problem is that it usually isn't.
 Shit is only an expletive when used as such - Oh shit!
-If I say that I am going for a shit, or that after overdosing on laxative I shit the bed, I'm not using
+If I say that I am going for a shit, or that after overdosing on laxative I shit the bed, I'm

 A bonkers decision based on crass ignorance of first-year undergraduate linguistics!

 Following copyright threats from large media companies a New Zealand ISP has taken down its VPN service.
-Lightbox, MediaWorks, SKY, and TVNZ had threatened legal action against services that bypass geo-restrictions on sites such as Netflix and Hulu.
+Lightbox, MediaWorks, SKY, and TVNZ had threatened legal action against services that bypass geo-restrictions on sites such as Netflix

+and Hulu.
 Other ISPs offering similar products are currently standing firm.

 For a relatively small fee, users of the most popular VPN services can tunnel out of their country of origin and reappear in any one of dozens of countries around the world.
 This opens up a whole new world of media consumption opportunities.